“Gentlemen, welcome to Fight Club.

 But the concept of the two is much the same (minus the beating each other up part).
 Like Fight Club, Open Mat Sparring (OMS) is a place to push yourself, to see what you’re made of as a coach.
 And to be supported and challenged and encouraged and tested by a group of like-minded people who believe coaching is an art, and who are in pursuit of the same goals: to improve the art of coaching through deliberate practice, to walk the path of coaching mastery, and to change the coaching industry in the process.

-This is why we gather as fellow Samurai Coach, and enter the sparring arena.
+This is why we gather as fellow Samurai Coaches, and enter the sparring arena.

 Here are the rules of this arena: